cyberpointlab/active_directory/setup/01_install_dc/README.md

     Import-Module ADDSDeployment
     Install-ADDSForest
 ```
-    - setup DNS again because it is reverted to 127.0.0.1
+- Setup DNS again because it is reverted to 127.0.0.1